 This is a first attempt to build the report.
 It’s content and form are proposed above, but they are not set in stone.
 We count on you to help refine the report, provide more useful and actionable data, and improve the process overall.

-Remember to update your objectives in Ship OKRs @ go/ship-okrs.
+Remember to update your objectives in Infrastructure OKRs @ go/infra-okrs.